TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 If you have issues/questions, you can hit me up either by [Reddit](https://www.reddit.com/user/TheLastGimbus/), [Twitter](https://twitter.com/TheLastGimbus) Email: [google-photos-takeout-gh@niceyyyboyyy.anonaddy.com](mailto:google-photos-takeout-gh@niceyyyboyyy.anonaddy.com), or if you think your issue is common: [Issues](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/issues) tab

 ## If I helped you, you can consider donating me: [https://www.paypal.me/TheLastGimbus](https://www.paypal.me/TheLastGimbus)
-I spent a lot of time fixing bugs and making this work stable :sparkling_heart: - would be super thankful for any donations
+I spent a lot of time fixing bugs and making this work stable 💖 - would be super thankful for any donations

 ## After exporting
 ### Be aware if you move your photos on your Android phone...